AndersParkHansen/Readme-Robot/README.md

 # openai-check-the-docs

-This GitHub action compares the contents of pushed code with the contents of the README.md and creates a pull request with suggested documentation changes.
+This Github action compares the contents of pushed code with the contents of the README.md and creates a pull request with suggested documentation changes.
 It uses the OpenAI API to generate suggestions for documentation updates.

-## Setup (locally for testing)
+## Local Setup
 0. Create an OpenAI API key at https://platform.openai.com/ if you do not already have one
 1. Install the required dependencies: